Updated: Feb 2

 "You don't have to see the whole staircase.
 Just take the first step." -MLK

-"Stay afraid, but do it anyways.
+"Stay afraid, but do it anyway.
 What's important is the action.
 You don't have to be confident.
-Just do it and eventually the confidence will follow." -Carrie Fisher
+Just do it and eventually, the confidence will follow." -Carrie Fisher

 4) Don't Dim Your Light for Others (or Yourself)